griitch/learnin-notes/cryptography/modern symmetric crypto.md

 - split the messages into fixed sized blocks and encrypt each one of them
 - there are many families of block ciphers, manly feistel networks and substitution/permutation networks
 - the encryption is done by many iterations of a rounds function, plus d'iteration => chiffrement plus sur.
-- the rounds function is inversible and the inverse is the decryption
+- the rounds function is invertible and the inverse is the decryption
 - a new key is generated each round, we need a `key schedule` algorithm that generates k1 from k0, and k2 from k1 and so on.

 ## Resau de feistel